lauringlab/variant_pipeline/tutorial/README.md

 module add pysam/0.8.2.1
 ```

-Ok, now that everything is set up let's get down to business.
+Ok, now that everything is set up, let's get down to business.
 ## 1) fastq setup

 Sometimes the fastq files will be gzipped we can g-unzip them with this command.
 But we don't have to here.